josepher-lambertyo/notes/README.md

 In programming, this translates to designing software that is easy to understand, maintain, and extend.
 Writing clean code with minimal complexity not only makes your work more efficient during development but also saves time and effort for future debugging and collaboration.
 It involves making conscious decisions about which features to include, optimizing algorithms, using appropriate data structures, and following established design patterns.
 Remember, a program that can be read and understood easily by others (and even yourself after some time) is often a hallmark of great craftsmanship.

 Also, remember to automate, modularize, and test as much as possible—these are fundamental practices in keeping code simple yet robust.
 Lastly, embrace the iterative process; refactor mercilessly, and always strive to improve your codebase without adding unnecessary complexity.

+# 2024-01-11
+- "Today's programming wisdom is: 'Premature optimization is the root of all evil' — Donald Knuth.
+Focus on writing clear, maintainable code first, and optimize only when necessary, based on data and profiling.
+Remember that readability counts and over-engineering for hypothetical performance gains can lead to more problems than it solves."

+This quote emphasizes the importance of initially prioritizing simplicity and understandability in your code.
+It suggests that until you have concrete evidence that a section of your code is a performance bottleneck, you should not attempt to optimize it prematurely.
+Such an approach helps in keeping the codebase clean, adaptable, and less prone to bugs introduced by unnecessary optimizations.